 Fruity sweet meets tropical fire…

 Sweet fruits always pair well with fiery chili peppers, but you don’t always need to reach for those tropical options.
 Sweet peaches are an excellent alternative, too.
 And they’re bold enough in flavor to hold their own against the tropical fire inside those habanero peppers.
-Try this hot sauce with white meats like chicken and pork.
+Try our peach habanero sauce with white meats like chicken and pork.
 It’s also quite delicious as a fish taco hot sauce for those that like more extreme eats.
 Note this is more a hot sauce than a barbecue sauce.
 If you want something more designed for the grill, check our our peach habanero BBQ sauce recipe.

 This sauce is no doubt fiery, so if you’re more moderate spicy food fan, this sauce is not for you.
 You can adjust the overall heat by playing with the amount of orange bell peppers and habaneros, but, regardless, it’s designed to kick things up a notch.
 As always, wear gloves when handling habanero peppers.
 The oils in this chili (even on the skin of the pepper) can cause severe chili burn.
 Know your remedy, too, in case chili burn occurs.